- Promote and provide training on cultural competency to improve access to health services for racial ethnic minorities

 OHDHE collaborates with partners on minority health training materials, disparity awareness and cultural intelligence trainings, and assist and support minority grantees and organizations working on minority health activities.

-The central office of OHDHE is in Lincoln, and satellite offices are in Omaha, Grand Island, and Scottsbluff.
+The central office of OHDHE is in Lincoln, and satellite offices are in Omaha, York, Kearney, and Scottsbluff.